ProjFall2025/Team3/system_design.md

    All API endpoints that require input validate incoming data types and required fields to prevent SQL injection and malformed requests.

 2. **Password Hashing:**
-   User passwords are stored hashed (bcrypt) in the database, never in plaintext.
+   User passwords are stored hashed and salted (bcrypt) in the database, never in plaintext.

 3. **Role-Based Access Control:**
    Endpoints enforce user roles (admin, owner, authenticated) for sensitive actions (e.g., deleting users/sheets).